 Sure, it’s alarmingly close to Antarctica, but that doesn’t mean Hobart is without its fair share of sunshine and warmth.
-With the iconic Falls Festival and MONA, Hobart has plenty of hot calendar dates in the summer months.
+These are some of our favourite things to do in Hobart in the summer.

 1. Head to the top of Mount Wellington

 On a really hot day, heading up to the summit of kunanyi /Mount Wellington can be a great way to escape the heat.
 At 1271 metres above sea level, it offers some incredible views over the city and the harbour.
 If you’re feeling like a bit of a challenge you can also hire mountain bikes to explore the area.